-The committee will be required to perform their duties in accordance with the CGRGs.
+The Science Prizes Committee will be required to perform their duties in accordance with the CGRGs.

 We consider your application on its merits, based on:

 - how well it meets the criteria

 - how it compares to other applications

 - consideration of the nominee's achievement in the context of opportunity and experience, including any career interruptions and other relevant circumstances.